 Key Takeaway: Cancerous lumps tend to be irregular in shape and may feel firm or solid.
 Typically, a breast cancer lump doesn’t hurt, but in some cases, a painful lump turns out to be cancer.
 It is impossible to diagnose a breast lump just by touch, so it is important for you to speak with your doctor if you notice changes to your breasts.

-Although breast cancer is the most common cancer found in women, most breast lumps are not cancer.
+Finding a lump in your breast can be frightening — but although breast cancer is the most common cancer found in women, most breast lumps are not cancer.
 In fact, more than 80 percent of them end up being benign.
-But can a woman tell if a breast lump is cancer?
+In a small percentage of women, a painful breast lump turns out to be cancer.

 In general, cancerous breast lumps tend to be more irregular in shape.
 They may also feel firm or solid, and might be fixed to the tissue in the breast.
 They are also often painless.
 However, in a small percentage of women, a painful breast lump turns out to be cancer.

 Breast cancer lumps can vary in size.
 Typically, a lump has to be about one centimeter (about the size of a large lima bean) before a person can feel it; however, it depends on where the lump arises in the breast, how big the breast is, and how deep the lesion is.

 What does a tumor feel like under the skin?